wavemaker/docs/learn/app-development/ui-design/page-concepts/page-cache.md

 ## Recommended Usage

-As page instances are stored in memory, memory usgae of the app increases.
+As page instances are stored in memory, memory usage of the app increases.
 Eventually, app may not respond and may crash.
 So, there is a limit of 10 (may be changed in future) page instances to store in cache.
 So, one has to enable cache, only on those pages that their app user frequently revisits.
-After enabling the cache, one has to check for data getting refreshed on revisit.
+After enabling the cache, one has to check about data getting refreshed on revisit.
 If required, make appropriate changes as explained in data refresh section.